Calebfinn143/numberGuess/README.md

 # Future Work

+* Fix the listing of guesses from the user at the end of the game
 * Create allowance for user to quit midgame
 * Allow player to save high score of levels on file
 * Create allowance for user to have better hint